FAQ Internships: Students

 - Build relationships and expand your professional network

-- Prove your worth to a company or organization you want to work for
+- Prove your worth to a company or organization where long-term opportunities might be available

 How do I find an internship?